Startr/WEB-Sage.Education-docs/docs/tutorials/https-nginx.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
-It serves only as a demonstration on how to customize Open WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
+It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 # HTTPS using Nginx

-Ensuring secure communication between your users and the Open WebUI is paramount.
+Ensuring secure communication between your users and the Sage WebUI is paramount.
 HTTPS (HyperText Transfer Protocol Secure) encrypts the data transmitted, protecting it from eavesdroppers and tampering.
-By configuring Nginx as a reverse proxy, you can seamlessly add HTTPS to your Open WebUI deployment, enhancing both security and trustworthiness.
+By configuring Nginx as a reverse proxy, you can seamlessly add HTTPS to your Sage WebUI deployment, enhancing both security and trustworthiness.

 This guide provides two methods to set up HTTPS: